 New development that has a requirement for Council services must be planned for to enable the infrastructure to cater for this additional demand and to ensure existing levels of service can be maintained.
 In designing capital infrastructure projects, a competent Council must evaluate future growth and provide for this growth in managing its assets.
-This must also be done to achieve the purpose of the Local Government Act 2002.
+This must also be done to achieve the purpose of the Local Government Act 2002, and to meet its obligations under the National Policy Statement on Urban Development 2020.
 Therefore, to support development the required increase in demand for capacity in the community's water infrastructure must be planned for and funded.